ameliarw/Chem-308/ftrans.md

 If the position of a particle is known, the momentum will be more uncertain.
 If the momentum is well-defined, the position will not be well-defined.
 This relation hold true with gaussian wavepackets in postion and momentum space as well.
 If the wavepacket is narrow in position space.
 When the wavepacket in the position space is wide, the wavepacket in the momentum space evolves more slowly.

+The Fourier transform is a linear combination of sines and cosines.
+The evolving combination of sines and cosines is what causes the helical shape, and with higher energy, higher k values, the helical shape will appear to evolve more quickly and display more kinks.

 -----------------------